topi314/SponsorBlock-Plugin/README.md

   "guildId": "...",
   "segment": {
     "category": "...",
+    "start": "...",
-    "start": "...",// in milliseconds
+    // in milliseconds
+    "end": "..."
-    "end": "..."// in milliseconds
+    // in milliseconds
   }
 }
 ````

 ## Example

-and example implementation in Go can be found [here](https://github.com/TopiSenpai/sponsorblock-plugin-example)
+An example implementation in Go can be found [here](https://github.com/TopiSenpai/sponsorblock-plugin-example)